Belarus brings some migrants at Polish border in from cold

 They sat on blankets, most still wrapped in heavy jackets and raincoats.

-Belta reported about 1,000 migrants agreed Tuesday to move into the heated building, near Bruzgi, to “wait for the situation to resolve,” and it quoted some of them as saying that they are not planning to go back to their home countries.
+Belta reported about 1,000 migrants agreed Tuesday to move into the building, located near Bruzgi, to “wait for the situation to resolve,” and it quoted some of them as saying that they are not planning to return to their home countries.
 Most of the building's space has been allocated for the migrants, who are offered food, water, medical aid, mattresses and pillows, the news agency said.

 The next steps in the crisis are unclear.
 Although arrangements have been made for flights from Minsk to Iraq to repatriate those who want to return, it is not certain how many will want to go.

+Lithuania denied the claim, releasing its own video of the same incident.
+It blamed Belarusian officials for pushing the group of 13 migrants toward the Lithuanian side and preventing them from returning to Belarus after being stopped by the Lithuanian guards.

+German Chancellor Angela Merkel spoke with Lukashenko for the second time this week, stressing that migrants should be given the possibility to return to their home countries with the help of the UNHCR and the International Organization for Migration.

-Steve Alter, a spokesman for the German Interior Ministry, denied that Berlin was planning to pick up the migrants and take them to Germany.
-Current developments show that the “road to Belarus is a dead end for most people who want to go to Germany.
+Steve Alter, a spokesman for the German Interior Ministry, denied Berlin was planning to bring the migrants to Germany.
+The “road to Belarus is a dead end for most people who want to go to Germany.
 There are no plans to approve taking people in,” he said.

-German government spokesman Steffen Seibert said U.N. aid was beginning to reach the migrants and it was important to ensure humanitarian agencies gain permanent access.
+German government spokesman Steffen Seibert said U.N. aid was beginning to reach the migrants and it was important to ensure humanitarian agencies gain permanent access, even if it meant talking to Lukashenko, whose legitimacy is questioned by the West following a disputed 2020 reelection.

-In order to improve the humanitarian situation, Seibert said,“it makes sense to also talk to those who have the opportunity to change this situation in Minsk, even when it comes to a ruler whose legitimacy, like all other European member states, Germany does not recognize.”
+“It makes sense to also talk to those who have the opportunity to change this situation in Minsk, even when it comes to a ruler whose legitimacy, like all other European member states, Germany does not recognize,” Seibert said, adding that Merkel coordinated with other EU partners and is committed to the bloc’s stance of tightening sanctions on Minsk.

 Meanwhile, Polish President Andrzej Duda said there is “no military threat” at the border from the primarily civilian police and border guards that are there to protect the EU from the pressure of “illegal migration.”
 The presence of the Polish military there is chiefly as a backup, Duda said on a visit to Montenegro.